pigoz/mpv-nihongo/README.md

 # mpv-nihongo

 To use git-clone this repo and run `yarn install && yarn build` to compile.

-You need to use my fork of mpv to get the current subtitle's text.
+You need to use mpv with my [personal patches](https://github.com/pigoz/mpv/commits/personal-fork) to get the current subtitle's timestamps for sub2srs.ts to work.
+I will upstream them when I'm less lazy.

 ## Included scripts